secwexen/secwexen-arsenal/README.md

 ## License

 Copyright © 2026 secwexen.

-This project is licensed under the **MIT License**.
+All Rights Reserved.

 See the [LICENSE](LICENSE) file for full details.

 ## Security